yatharth0512-iitj/Debt-Simplifier/README.md

-# 💸 Cashflow Minimizer Visualizer
+# 💸 Debt Simplifier Visualizer

 A Streamlit web application to visualize and simplify debt transactions among a group of people.
 Instead of tracking who owes what to whom manually, this app helps you:
 - Input multiple debt transactions